NateTheGreatt/bitECS/docs/Intro.md

 ```

 ### Observing component updates

-The `onSet` and `onGet` hooks in `bitECS` serve as powerful mechanisms for decoupling, custom data storage, and inheritance handling.
+The `onSet` and `onGet` hooks in `bitECS` allow you to implement custom getters and setters for component data.
+Each component can have its own `onSet` and `onGet` hooks that control how data is written and read.

-Note that these are not property getters/setters, as `bitECS` doesn't know the shape of your data.
-These are component-level gets/sets.
-The `onSet` hook is triggered like so:
+These hooks operate at the component level rather than individual properties.
+When you call `setComponent()`, the `onSet` hook for that component is triggered with the entire data object:
 ```ts
 setComponent(world, eid, Position, {x:1, y:2})
 // or